 When it comes to indexing the content on your website, it’s important to choose the right method to ensure that your site search is providing the best results to your users.
 Here are some tips to help you choose the right indexing method for your website:

-5. Search query complexity: Consider the complexity of the search queries that your users may run and whether the indexing method you choose can handle them efficiently.
+- Search query complexity: Consider the complexity of your users’ search queries and whether the indexing method you choose can efficiently handle them.

-8. Access to external data: If you want to include data from external sources in your search results, API indexing can be useful as it allows you to access data from external sources.
+- Access to external data: API indexing can be useful if you want to include data from external sources in your search results.

-14. Mobile compatibility: If a significant portion of your traffic comes from mobile devices, consider whether the indexing method you choose is compatible with mobile devices and delivers a good user experience on those devices.
+- Mobile compatibility: If a significant portion of your traffic comes from mobile devices, consider whether the indexing method you choose is compatible with them and delivers a good user experience.

 How To Monitor Your Indexing Progress

 Once you’ve chosen an indexing method, it’s important to monitor your progress.
-You can use tools such as your website’s search analytics to track how users are searching, finding and engaging with the content on your website.
-This will help you to make sure your indexing efforts are paying off.
+You can use tools such as your website’s search analytics to track how users are searching, finding, and engaging with your website’s content.
+This will help you ensure that your indexing efforts are paying off.

 Best Practices For Indexing

 No matter which indexing method you choose, there are some best practices you should follow.
 First, make sure the content on your website is accurate and up-to-date.
-This will help the search engine to find the most relevant results for users.
-Additionally, make sure your website is using proper SEO techniques, such as using keywords and meta descriptions.
-This will help the search engine to better understand the content on your website and to display the most relevant results.
+This will help the search engine find the most relevant results for users.
+Additionally, make sure your website is using proper SEO techniques, such as keywords and meta descriptions.
+This will help the search engine understand the content on your website better and display the most relevant results.

 Conclusion

 Also, people, can we stop conjuring images of skinned cats on unsuspecting minds?
-Something a bit less visually disquieting and more in keeping with this digital era?
-Perhaps we could say “there’s more than one way to index your website”?
+Perhaps we could say something a bit less visually disquieting and more in keeping with this digital era: ” There’s more than one way to index your website.”
 What do you think?

 Contact our sales team to explore how to increase conversions, reduce helpdesk costs and make your customers happy.